Electronic waste recycling: Exchange

 Manufacturers often offer a free replacement service when purchasing a new PC.
 For example, Dell Computers and Apple Inc. may take back old products when one buys a new one.
-Both refurbish and resell their own computers with a one-year warranty.
+Both refurbish and resell their computers with a one-year warranty.

 Many companies purchase and recycle all brands of working and broken laptops and notebook computers from individuals and corporations.
-Building a market for recycling of desktop computers has proven more difficult than exchange programs for laptops, smartphones and other smaller electronics.
-A basic business model is to provide a seller an instant online quote based on laptop characteristics, then to send a shipping label and prepaid box to the seller, to erase, reformat, and process the laptop, and to pay rapidly by cheque.
-A majority of these companies are also generalized electronic waste recyclers as well; organizations that recycle computers exclusively include Cash For Laptops, a laptop refurbisher in Nevada that claims to be the first to buy laptops online, in 2001.
+Building a market for recycling desktop computers has proven more difficult than exchange programs for laptops, smartphones, and other smaller electronics.
+A basic business model is to provide a seller with an instant online quote based on laptop characteristics, then to send a shipping label and prepaid box to the seller, to erase, reformat, and process the laptop, and to pay rapidly by cheque.
+A majority of these companies are also generalized electronic waste recyclers as well; organizations that recycle computers exclusively include Cash For Laptops, a laptop refurbisher in Nevada that claims to be the first to buy laptops online in 2001.

 Donations/nonprofits

-With the constant rising costs due to inflation, many families or schools do not have the sufficient funds available for computers to be utilized along with education standards.
+With the constantly rising costs due to inflation, many families or schools do not have sufficient funds available for computers to be used along with education standards.
 Families also impacted by disaster suffer as well due to the financial impact of the situation they have incurred.
 Many nonprofit organizations, such as InterConnection.org, can be found locally as well as around the web and give detailed descriptions as to what methods are used for dissemination and detailed instructions on how to donate.
-The impact can be seen locally and globally, affecting thousands of those in need.
-In Canada non profit organizations engaged in computer recycling, such as The Electronic Recycling Association Calgary, Edmonton, Vancouver, Winnipeg, Toronto, Montreal, Computers for Schools Canada wide, are very active in collecting and refurbishing computers and laptops to help the non profit and charitable sectors and schools.
+The impact can be seen locally and globally, affecting thousands in need.
+In Canada non profit organizations engaged in computer recycling, such as The Electronic Recycling Association Calgary, Edmonton, Vancouver, Winnipeg, Toronto, Montreal, Computers for Schools Canada wide, are very active in collecting and refurbishing computers and laptops to help the non-profit and charitable sectors and schools.